AsishMourya/Online-Auction-System/README.md

 Once the server is running, you can access the API documentation at:
 - Swagger UI: http://127.0.0.1:8000/swagger/
 - ReDoc: http://127.0.0.1:8000/redoc/
+- Postman

 ## Next Steps / Coming Soon

-- Product listings and categories
 - Auction functionality with bidding
-- Order processing
-- Payment integration
-- Notifications system
+- Item listings and categories
 - Search and filter functionality
+- Order processing and tracking
+- Payment gateway integration
+- Enhanced notification system

 ## Notes

 - The project uses Django's built-in authentication system with a custom User model
 - JWT tokens are configured to expire after 60 minutes, with refresh tokens valid for 14 days
 - Robust validation is implemented for user data including emails and phone numbers
+- User accounts have wallet functionality for handling transactions
+- Admin users can manage other users including activating/deactivating accounts and changing roles